 In addition, as a Louisiana corporation, we are subject to certain restrictions on dividends under the Louisiana Business Corporation Act.
 Generally, a Louisiana corporation may pay dividends to its shareholders unless, after giving effect to the dividend, either (1) the corporation would not be able to pay its debts as they come due in the usual course of business or (2) the corporation's total assets are less than the sum of its total liabilities and the amount that would be needed, if the corporation were to be dissolved at the time of the payment of the dividend, to satisfy the preferential rights of shareholders whose preferential rights are superior to those receiving the dividend.
 In addition, our existing and future debt agreements limit, or may limit, our ability to pay dividends.
 Under the terms of our 2029 Notes, we may not pay a dividend if either we or the Bank, both immediately prior to the declaration of the dividend and after giving effect to the payment of the dividend, would not maintain regulatory capital ratios that are at "well capitalized" levels for regulatory capital purposes.
 We are also prohibited from paying dividends upon and during the continuance of any Event of Default under such notes.
 Under the terms of our 2032 Notes, we are prohibited from paying dividends upon and during the continuance of any Event of Default under such notes.
 Finally, our ability to pay dividends may be limited on account of the junior subordinated debentures that we assumed through acquisitions.
 We must make payments on the junior subordinated debentures before any dividends can be paid on our common stock.

 (2) The Company has had a stock repurchase program since 2015.
-On July 19, 2023 and September 21, 2022, the board of directors approved an additional 350,000 shares and 300,000 shares, respectively, of the Company's common stock for repurchase.
-As of March 31, 2024, the Company had 503,741 shares remaining available under the program.
+As of June 30, 2024, the Company had 497,645 shares remaining available under the program.

 Item 6.
 Exhibits

 Description of Exhibit

 Exhibit No.